JvanKatwijk/eti-stuff/README.md

 ## Contents

-The set consists (currently) of two programs (both under continuous development)

 ### eti-frontend

-which is a stripped Qt-DAB version that generates ETI frames as output or save them to a file.
+Is a stripped Qt-DAB version that generates ETI frames as output or save them to a `*.eti` file.
 The GUI is - obviously - based on Qt-DAB.

 #### Syntax

    `eti-frontend -O -`

-will cause the ETI files to be sent to stdout, whereas
+will cause the ETI frames to be sent to stdout, whereas

    `eti-frontend -O`

 will show a file save menu for selecting an output file (`*.eti`).

-Then select an input device or `*.raw` or `*.sdr` file, select a VHF III or L-Band channel carrying the DAB or DAB+ signal, press the start button.
+Then select an input device or a `*.raw` or `*.sdr` file, choose the VHF III or L-Band channel carrying the DAB or DAB+ signal, and press the start button.
 After it, an ensemble will be identified and the GUI shows the names of the services.
 Please wait until the quality indicator shows the value 100.
-Then press the button "eti is waiting", which then will send the ETI frames to the selected output device or to a file.
+Then press the button "eti is waiting" which then will send the ETI frames to the selected output device resp. to a file.

 ### eti-backend

-which is a stripped Qt-DAB version which takes EIT frames as input or from a `*.eti` file.
+Is a stripped Qt-DAB version which takes ETI frames as input or from a `*.eti` file.

 #### Syntax